bensku/dragoneye/docs/architecture.md

 You should read usage.md before this document; in particular, some terminology used here may be confusing unless you have been game master before.

+## Technologies used
+Dragoneye builds on Java 11 and Nitrite NoSQL database.
+The latter was chosen, because writing SQL queries by hand would have been time-consuming, and ORM support for Java 11 was lacking.
+Hibernate would have worked, but configuring it by hand (i.e. not using Spring Boot) would've been challenging.

+Current GUI is built with JavaFX 11.
+Swing, AWT or SWT could have used instead of it, but they are all *very* old and not exactly pleasant to use.
+While JavaFX is far from perfect, in this case it was better than the alternatives.

 ## Application logic
 Dragoneye's "backend" is completely separate from the GUI.
 It consists of classes that provide high-level access to underlying data storage.